nent/nent/packages/core/src/components/n-video-switch/readme.md

 # N-VIDEO-SWITCH

-The `<n-video-switch>` component displays a checkbox to control the autoplay setting used for video playback - as well as automatic navigation to the next page when a video ends.
+The `<n-video-switch>` element displays a checkbox to control the autoplay setting used for video playback - as well as automatic navigation to the next page when a video ends.

 Default: enabled